-- HOLOSCAN_DISTRIBUTED_APP_SCHEDULER: controls which scheduler is used for distributed applications.
-It can be set to either greedy, multi_thread or event_based. multithread is also allowed as a synonym for multi_thread for backwards compatibility.
-If unspecified, the default scheduler is multi_thread. - HOLOSCAN_STOP_ON_DEADLOCK : can be used in combination with HOLOSCAN_DISTRIBUTED_APP_SCHEDULER to control whether or not the application will automatically stop on deadlock.
+- HOLOSCAN_DISTRIBUTED_APP_SCHEDULER : controls which scheduler is used for distributed applications.
+It can be set to either greedy or multithread.
+If unspecified, the default scheduler is greedy. - HOLOSCAN_STOP_ON_DEADLOCK : can be used in combination with HOLOSCAN_DISTRIBUTED_APP_SCHEDULER to control whether or not the application will automatically stop on deadlock.
 Values of "True", "1" or "ON" will be interpreted as true (enable stop on deadlock).
 It is true if unspecified.
 This environment variable is only used when HOLOSCAN_DISTRIBUTED_APP_SCHEDULER is explicitly set. - HOLOSCAN_STOP_ON_DEADLOCK_TIMEOUT : controls the delay (in ms) without activity required before an application is considered to be in deadlock.
-It must be an integer value (units are ms). - HOLOSCAN_MAX_DURATION_MS: sets the application to automatically terminate after the requested maximum duration (in ms) has elapsed.
+It must be an integer value (units are ms). - HOLOSCAN_MAX_DURATION_MS : sets the application to automatically terminate after the requested maximum duration (in ms) has elapsed.
 It must be an integer value (units are ms).
-This environment variable is only used when HOLOSCAN_DISTRIBUTED_APP_SCHEDULER is explicitly set. - HOLOSCAN_CHECK_RECESSION_PERIOD_MS: controls how long (in ms) the scheduler waits before re-checking the status of operators in an application.
+This environment variable is only used when HOLOSCAN_DISTRIBUTED_APP_SCHEDULER is explicitly set. - HOLOSCAN_CHECK_RECESSION_PERIOD_MS : controls how long (in ms) the scheduler waits before re-checking the status of operators in an application.
 It must be a floating point value (units are ms).
-This environment variable is only used when HOLOSCAN_DISTRIBUTED_APP_SCHEDULER is explicitly set. - HOLOSCAN_UCX_SERIALIZATION_BUFFER_SIZE: can be used to override the default 7 kB serialization buffer size.
+This environment variable is only used when HOLOSCAN_DISTRIBUTED_APP_SCHEDULER is explicitly set. - HOLOSCAN_UCX_SERIALIZATION_BUFFER_SIZE : can be used to override the default 7 kB serialization buffer size.
 This should typically not be needed as tensor types store only a small header in this buffer to avoid explicitly making a copy of their data.
-However, other data types do get directly copied to the serialization buffer and in some cases it may be necessary to increase it. - HOLOSCAN_UCX_DEVICE_ID: The GPU ID of the device that will be used by UCX transmitter/receivers in distributed applications.
-If unspecified, it defaults to 0.
-A list of discrete GPUs available in a system can be obtained via nvidia-smi -L. GPU data sent between fragments of a distributed application must be on this device. - HOLOSCAN_UCX_PORTS: This defines the preferred port numbers for the SDK when specific ports for UCX communication need to be predetermined, such as in a Kubernetes environment.
-If the distributed application requires three ports (UCX receivers) and the environment variable is unset, the SDK chooses three unused ports sequentially from the range 10000~32767.
-Specifying a value, for example, HOLOSCAN_UCX_PORTS=10000, results in the selection of ports 10000, 10001, and 10002.
-Multiple starting values can be comma-separated.
-The system increments from the last provided port if more ports are needed.
-Any unused specified ports are ignored. - HOLOSCAN_UCX_SOURCE_ADDRESS: This environment variable specifies the local IP address (source) for the UCX connection.
-This variable is especially beneficial when a node has multiple network interfaces, enabling the user to determine which one should be utilized for establishing a UCX client (UCXTransmitter).
-If it is not explicitly specified, the default address is set to 0.0.0.0, representing any available interface.
+However, other data types do get directly copied to the serialization buffer and in some cases it may be necessary to increase it.